The dairy debate: which milk should we be drinking?

 This, along with concerns about the way animals in the food industry are treated, has created a burgeoning market for alternatives made from coconuts, almonds, rice, hemp and oats.

-But should we be moving away from cow’s milk?
-Nutritionist Amanda Hamilton, co-author of forthcoming book The G Plan Diet (£8.99, Aster), thinks not.
-‘Dairy products are extremely nutrient-dense.
+Nutritionist Amanda Hamilton, co-author of forthcoming book The G Plan Diet (£8.99, Aster), says: ‘dairy products are extremely nutrient-dense.
 They’re a good source of bone-building calcium, and are rich in protein and B vitamins.
 These nutrients are essential for immunity and repairing muscles.’

 The latest thinking on ‘good fats’ is also helping to champion milk’s nutritional benefits.
 ‘Researchers in America have found those who choose full-fat dairy products, including milk, have a lower risk of diabetes and obesity,’ says Amanda.